enkidevs/curriculum/glossary/javascript/js-if-else.md

 An `else` statement is used after the `if` and it executes the code if the `if` condition evaluates to `false`.

-`if-else` statements can be nested.
+`if-else` statements can be chained.

 ```javascript
 let number = 3;